Tushmit-p/Java-project---university-management-system-/README.md

 ## Repository struture:
 - `src`: the folder to maintain sources.
 It contains the DAO classes in their respective packages i.e., course, department, faculty etc. The jdbc file is in the util package.
+- Note: The HTML files have been added in the `src` folder
 - `relation schema.jpg`: to help visualize the sturcture of MySQL table

 ---